 The Department of Food Sciences and Nutrition (College of Life Sciences) offers a graduate program that leads to the degree of Master of Science in Food Quality and Safety.
+Both Full-time and part-time students will be admitted to this program.
 The program is designed for the students to provide high-quality and career-oriented, cutting-edge graduate education in order to meet the requirements of government regulatory bodies and other agencies dealing with the food imports, storage, distribution, quality control, and food quality and safety policies development.
-The program offers both thesis and non-thesis options.